awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-start-job.md

 weight: 154
 ---

 This section of the lab will start a new rendering job.
-This second job will be intentially interrupted using AWS FIS.
+This second job will be intentionally interrupted using AWS FIS.

 {{% notice warning %}}
 Please ensure the previous job has completed and you have verified the output by following the [monitoring steps in the previous lab]({{< ref monitor.md >}})